mrgamernavshorts/NGPT/README.md

 /big brain mode - gives more detailed answers but takes A LOT O TIME TO LOAD.
     (delete `data/bigbrain.txt` to disable).
 ```
->[!WARNING]
+> [!WARNING]
-> this gpt is not very effective and is based in wikipedia.it will only answer you if there is a wiki page related to your search.
+> This GPT is not very effective and is based in Wikipedia.It will only answer you if There is a Wiki page Related to your Search.
 Update:official release!about this update:
 initial release of the program